LukeShortCloud/rootpages/markdown/ansible.md

 ### Playbooks - Directory Structure

 A Playbook can be self-contained entirely into one file.
-However, especially for large projects, each segment of the Playbook should be split into seperate files and directories.
+However, especially for large projects, each segment of the Playbook should be split into separate files and directories.

 Layout:
 ```